jyoti145/AI-AgentGateway/README.md

 # AgentGateway

-A lightweight API Gateway built for **AI agent workloads** — authenticating, rate-limiting, and routing requests from AI agents to downstream services through a single gateway layer.
+A lightweight API Gateway built for **AI agent workloads** — authenticating and rate-limiting requests from AI agents before they reach backend services.

 ## Why this exists